bhattg/BTech-Thesis-CogSci_NLP/README.md

 # BTech-Thesis-CognitionInLanguage

+## Acknowledging Prof Sumeet Agrawal

-## This repo contains the source codes that are being used, the thesis .tex code and the important papers.
+* This repo contains the source codes, ppt and thesis for the BTP
+* Authors - hbansal, gbhatt